fanglab/MeMoRe/docs/detailed_tutorial_content.rst

 Overlapping motifs
 ------------------

 In this example, the motif reported by the analytical pipeline is GAT5mC.
-We run MeMoRe on the dataset, and the visualization shows disturbed current differences for GATC but also GGTC and GACC, while the other related motifs (with one substitution) have current difference at background levels (see Figure 11).
-GGTC and GACC are partially overlapping with GGWCC and therefore are not new.
-This indicate that all the additional methylation signal can be explained by GGW5mCC, therefore GATC and GGWCC explains all the signal visualized.
+We run MeMoRe on the dataset, and the visualization shows disturbed current differences for GATC as well as for GGTC and GACC, while the other related motifs (with one substitution) have current difference at background levels (see Figure 11).
+GGTC and GACC are partially overlapping with GGWCC and therefore should not be considered as new independent motifs.
+This indicate that all the additional methylation signal can be explained by GGW5mCC, therefore GATC and GGWCC explain all the signal visualized.

 .. figure:: figures/GATC_4_ont.png
    :width: 800